langeroodi/genesis_metallicity/README.md

 pip install genesis_metallicity
 ```

 It is recommended to keep the package up to date to use the largest available calibration sample.
-To install the most recent version:
+If you have an older version installed, you can install the most recent version by:

 ```bash
 pip uninstall -y genesis_metallicity